 Examples: AGFA 15X, Carestream Directview Vita, Konica 190 (pictured right)

 Average Price Range: $12,000 - $15,000 Used, $19,000 - $27,000 New

 Option 2: Digital X-ray System

 On the other end of the spectrum is a factory-born digital radiography (DR) unit.
 These are, by far, the most expensive way to go digital.
 They offer big advantages over CR in terms of image processing times.
-There are no cassettes involved and the time between image acquisition and complete digital rendering on the physician workstation is a matter of seconds.
+There are no cassettes involved and the time between image acquisition and digital rendering on the workstation is a matter of seconds.
 There can also be an appreciable image quality benefit in using a fully digital room as opposed to an analog room with a CR.

 Examples: GE XR/D (pictured right), GE Definium 8000, Siemens Ysio